revolist/revogrid-docs/guide/svelte/index.md

 # Quick start

-RevoGrid provide advanced wrapper for Svelte based on [stenciljs svelte adapter](https://www.npmjs.com/package/@stencil/svelte-output-target).
+Revogrid provide advanced wrapper for Svelte based on [stenciljs svelte adapter](https://www.npmjs.com/package/@stencil/svelte-output-target).
 <br>Just import it to your project and it can be used as part of react system.